seb3point0/spotify-creators-batch-updater/README.md

-# Spotify Episode Update Script - Modular Version
+# Spotify Episode Update Script

 A flexible script to update Spotify podcast episode metadata using a CSV file.